 Habitat

-Cissus quadrangularis L. is a highly adaptable plant species that thrives particularly well in the dry environments of tropical and subtropical regions.
+C. quadrangularis is a highly adaptable plant species that thrives particularly well in the dry environments of tropical and subtropical regions.
 It is widely recognized as an important medicinal plant in both African and Indian traditional systems.
 Within the Indian subcontinent, it is commonly found in diverse habitats, including open forest thickets, shrub jungles along forest margins, riverbanks, and wastelands at low to moderate altitudes (Thakare et al., 2025).

 Botanical description

-Cissus quadrangularis L. is a perennial, succulent climbing herb that can be readily distinguished by its characteristic thick, quadrangular stems and well-developed aerial structures, including tendrils, leaves, inflorescences, flowers, and fruits.
+C. quadrangularis is a perennial, succulent climbing herb that can be readily distinguished by its characteristic thick, quadrangular stems and well-developed aerial structures, including tendrils, leaves, inflorescences, flowers and fruits.
 The plant typically grows up to 1.5 m in height and ascends with the aid of simple tendrils, while older plants develop a thickened, tuberous root system.
 The stem is fleshy, elongated, glabrous, moist, and dark green in colour, contributing significantly to photosynthesis; it is distinctly four-angled, winged along the edges, and constricted at the nodes, with internodes measuring approximately 8–9 cm in length and 1.2–1.4 cm in diameter.
 Each angular edge is marked by a distinct leathery margin, and young stems exhibit prominent acute wings.
 The branches are slender and elongated, bearing simple tendrils.
-Leaves arise at the nodes, opposite the tendrils, and are simple, trifoliate to trilobed, alternate, petiolate, exstipulate, and smooth-surfaced, typically 2–4 cm wide with toothed margins.
-The plant produces racemes of small flowers that are white, yellowish, or greenish in colour, followed by globular berries that turn red upon ripening (Thakare et al., 2025).
+Leaves arise at the nodes, opposite the tendrils, and are simple, trifoliate to trilobed, alternate, petiolate, exstipulate and smooth-surfaced, typically 2–4 cm wide with toothed margins.
+The plant produces racemes of small flowers that are white, yellowish or greenish in colour, followed by globular berries that turn red upon ripening (Thakare et al., 2025).